-HVSF CODE OF COMMUNITY
+HVS CODE OF COMMUNITY

-At HVSF, inclusion is one of our core values.
+At HVS, inclusion is one of our core values.
 And yet, we acknowledge that our actions and procedures have often upheld established systems of white supremacy and patriarchy that are directly opposed to this core value.
 We are committed to dismantling these practices and advancing the work of anti-racism and anti-harassment throughout our entire organization.
 We seek to establish a creative community characterized by courage, risk-taking, joy, and deep personal investment.

 The following four community principles reflect our conviction that mutual respect and trust are essential to the freedom and playfulness that characterize our best work together.